-When we look at a service from a users perspective, it can be made up of several service strung together.
+When we look at a service from a users perspective, it can be made up of several services strung together.

 As an example, take buying a physical book from Amazon.
-There are a minimum of 4 services involved.
+There is a minimum of 4 services involved.
 As we see in Figure 11.
-First there is the internet service you use to access amazon.com.
-Second, amazon is an ecommerce service you use to find and buy the book.
-Third is the credit card processing service you use to pay for the book.
+First, there is the internet service you use to access amazon.com.
+Second, Amazon is an e-commerce service you use to find and buy the book.
+The third is the credit card processing service you use to pay for the book.
 And finally, there is the delivery service that moves the book from amazon’s warehouse to your door.

 3a.
 Extend by incorporating services

 We can expand out from our core service to incorporate other services involved.
-This is what amazon have done through building their own delivery capability.
+This is what Amazon has done by building its own delivery capability.

 When we do this we are removing an internal characteristic that currently delivers an external characteristic.
-We replace it with new internal characteristic(s).
+We replace it with a new set of internal characteristic(s).
 As well as adding new provider competences.
 The base intention is these achieve the existing external characteristic.